innovatesac/2018-rails-guidelines/application-process.md

 3. **References:** Applicants must provide three professional references to individuals who can validate applicant's capabilities and work ethic.

-## Online Workshop
+## Technical Assistance

-An online workshop will be live streamed on **Day, Month, XX, YYYY at 10:00am**.
-A link to the archived video will be posted here.
+City staff will conduct technical assistance workshops to provide applicants with an overview of the application process and answer questions.
+One in-person workshop will be held at City Hall and two online workshops will be livestreamed over YouTube with the videos available for later viewing.

-REGISTER FOR THE ONLINE WORKSHOP
+### Online Workshop #1

-## Conference Calls
+Wednesday, April 11, Noon-1pm

-Two conference calls will be held to allow applicants the opportunity to ask questions ask questions:
+### City Hall Workshop

-* **Day, Month, XX, YYYY at 10:00am**
+Wednesday, April 18, 6-8pm

-* **Day, Month, XX, YYYY at 2:00pm**
+### Online Workshop #2

-REGISTER FOR THE MONTH XX CALL
+Wednesday, May 2, 10-11am

-REGISTER FOR THE MONTH XX CALL
+For links and registration information, please visit: [https://innovatesac.org/rails](https://innovatesac.org/rails)

 ## Questions?

-City staff can provide general technical assistance to interested applicants.
-To ensure open and equitable access to grant information, all questions must be posted at: **\[URL\]**
+City staff will answer questions for interested applicants using an online platform.
+To ensure open and equitable access to grant information, all questions and answers must be posted to this platform.
+To access the question and answer platform, please visit: [https://innovatesac.org/rails](https://innovatesac.org/rails)